Physical Address

 To test your car’s thermostat without removing it, you’ll need either a coolant tester or a multimeter.
 A coolant tester allows you to check the pressure of the cooling system, while a multimeter helps you measure the thermostat’s resistance.

-Owner’s Manual (optional but Helpful)
+Owner’s Manual (Optional but Helpful)

 While not necessary, having your car’s owner’s manual on hand can provide valuable information about your vehicle’s cooling system, including the location of the thermostat and specific testing procedures recommended by the manufacturer.

-Step-by-step Guide to Testing the Thermostat
+Step-by-Step Guide to Testing the Thermostat

 Testing your car’s thermostat without removing it is simpler than you might think.
 Follow these easy steps to ensure your engine’s temperature stays just right:

-Park the Car and Let the Engine Cool down
+Park the Car and Let the Engine Cool Down

 Before starting any work under the hood, make sure your car is parked on a level surface.
 Give the engine plenty of time to cool down to avoid burns from hot components.